Azeem-2/final-docusarus/docs/part5/chapter1-humanoid-kinematics-dynamics.md

 9. How would you build a digital twin for a physical robot arm?
 What synchronization frequency is needed for real-time control?

-10. Derive the relationship between joint velocities q̇ and end-effector velocity ẋ using the Jacobian matrix.
+10. Derive the relationship between joint velocities q? and end-effector velocity ? using the Jacobian matrix.
 How does this relate to inverse kinematics?

 11. Explain the damped least squares method for inverse kinematics.
 Why is damping necessary near singularities?